The Reforms of the General Pension Scheme: Evidence From the Tunisian Health Insurance Fund

 Health Insurance, General Pension, Reform, Contribution Rate, Retirement, Revision of Pension

-Rahmoun M, Amira B. Reforms of the General Pension Scheme and Beneficiary Expectations.
+Rahmoun M, Amira B. The Reforms of the General Pension Scheme: Evidence From the Tunisian Health Insurance Fund.
 Biosc.Biotech.Res.Comm.
 2019;12(4).

 The rapid economic growth of a country plays a very important role in its national and international development.
 Some several researches have more or less explicitly – 2004 pointed to other aspects of recent pension restructuring.
 Privatization (Hinrichs, 2004), the segmentation between contributory and non-contributory benefits (Palier, 2002) and policies addressing new social risks (Bonoli, 2003, 2004) can be mentioned as selective examples.
 All persons who work in corporate enterprises, including company directors, are considered to be employees (OECD, 2018 ;2019).
 However, Tunisia’s economic situation has changed and has thus affected the CNRPS pension fund.
 Since then, this latter has been facing a threat that still remains serious with regard to the imbalance in the general pension system (Department of Public Expenditure and Reform, 2019).
 Knowing that the main source of funding for the fund’s plan is the pay-as-you-go scheme, which is originally the concatenation of the two words: contribution (by the employee with a rate of 8.2%) and contribution (by the employer with a rate of 12.5%).
 It is therefore the time to ask the following question: What pension plans does the CNRPS have?
 What are the causes of the budget deficit of this system?
 What are their consequences on the cash register?
 And what must be done to face this deficit in order to help the fund survive?